EscVM/OIDv4_ToolKit/README.md

    python3 main.py -h
    ```

-# Use the ToolKit to download
+# 2.0 Use the ToolKit to download images for Object Detection
 The ToolKit permit the download of your dataset in the folder you want (`Dataset`as default).
 The folder can be imposed with the argument
 `--Dataset` so you can make different dataset with different options inside.

 As previously mentioned, there are different available options that can be exploited.
 Let's see some of them.

-## Download different classes in separated folders
+## 2.1 Download different classes in separated folders
 Firstly, the ToolKit can be used to download classes in separated folders.
 The argument `--classes` accepts a list of classes or
 the path to the file.txt (`--classes path/to/file.txt`) that contains the list of all classes one for each lines (classes.txt uploaded as example).